Geological-Survey-of-Western-Australia/atratus/docs/high_level_design.md

  - Tchaikovsky : Orchestration, Loadbalancing, Resource Creation*
  - Atratus : File Classification
  - Cygnets : Domain Specific Transformation and Load
- - Geo Digital Toolkit : Set of tools for loading to Geo Digital and logging

 Outputs
  - Geo Digital : Centralised Respository for all Data